Analytical mechanics: Hamiltonian mechanics

-Phase space

-The set of all positions and momenta form the phase space;
+The set of all positions and momentums form the phase space:

-that is, the Cartesian product × of the configuration space and generalized momentum space.
+that is, the Cartesian product of the configuration space and generalized momentum space.

 A particular solution to Hamilton's equations is called a phase path, a particular curve (q(t),p(t)) subject to the required initial conditions.
 The set of all phase paths, the general solution to the differential equations, is the phase portrait:

 The Poisson bracket

 All dynamical variables can be derived from position q, momentum p, and time t, and written as a function of these: A = A(q, p, t).
-If A(q, p, t) and B(q, p, t) are two scalar valued dynamical variables, the Poisson bracket is defined by the generalized coordinates and momenta:
+If A(q, p, t) and B(q, p, t) are two scalar valued dynamical variables, the Poisson bracket is defined by the generalized coordinates and momentums:

 Calculating the total derivative of one of these, say A, and substituting Hamilton's equations into the result leads to the time evolution of A:

 This equation in A is closely related to the equation of motion in the Heisenberg picture of quantum mechanics, in which classical dynamical variables become quantum operators (indicated by hats (^)), and the Poisson bracket is replaced by the commutator of operators via Dirac's canonical quantization:

-Properties of the Lagrangian and Hamiltonian functions
+Properties of the Lagrangian and the Hamiltonian

 Following are overlapping properties between the Lagrangian and Hamiltonian functions.